-Executive Summary: Colombia is the leading destination for U.S. agricultural exports in South America, followed by Peru and Chile.
-In calendar year (CY) 2017, U.S. agricultural exports to Colombia were valued at \$2.5 billion.
-Trade in U.S. agricultural products to Colombia has expanded as a result of the CTPA, implemented in May 2012.
+Executive Summary: Colombia is the leading destination for U.S. agricultural exports in South America, followed by Brazil and Peru.
+In 2018, U.S. agricultural exports to Colombia were valued at \$2.9 billion.
+Trade in U.S. agricultural products to Colombia has expanded as a result of the U.S.-Colombia Trade Promotion Agreement (CTPA), implemented in May 2012.

-Imports of Consumer-Oriented Products:

-Colombia's total imports of consumer oriented products grew three percent in CY2017.
-The United States has replaced Chile as the leader supplier of this kind of products.
-U.S. consumer oriented product exports to Colombia were up 8.7 percent to \$572 million in CY2017, followed by Chile (\$235 million) and Mexico (\$160 million).
-Consumer-oriented products account for upwards of 26% of the distribution of U.S. agricultural trade to Colombia.
+Imports of Consumer-Oriented Products: Colombia's total imports of consumer-oriented products grew 9.7 percent in 2018 to \$1.89 billion.
+U.S. consumer oriented product exports to Colombia were up 13.7 percent to \$650 million in 2018, followed by Chile (\$242 million) and Mexico (\$213 million).
+Consumer-oriented products account for 22% of the distribution of U.S. agricultural trade to Colombia.

-Food Processing Industry: Colombia is a net importer of many food processing ingredients and trade opportunities abound.
-For example, there is a growing domestic demand for higher quality confectionary products and ingredients for the growing chocolate industry.

-Even though Colombia is a major producer and consumer of palm oil, the Colombian fats and oils sector must still import significant quantities of unrefined soybean oil, sunflower oil, and other oil seeds to meet industrial demand.
-The milling, bakery and starch sectors have benefited from innovation in packaging, flavors and healthier ingredients.
+Food Processing Industry: Colombia is a net importer of many food-processing ingredients and trade opportunities abound.
+There is a growing domestic demand for higher quality confectionary products.
+The Colombian fats and oils sector imports unrefined soybean oil, sunflower oil, and other oil seeds to meet industrial demand.
+The milling, bakery and starches sectors have benefited from innovation in packaging, flavors and healthier ingredients.
 Bread consumption has decreased due to low carbohydrate, "healthy eating" trends that have marginally changed food eating habits.
-The wheat milling and baking industry is rising to the challenge by conducting outreach campaigns to demonstrate that bread is a nutritional and healthy option for consumers.